Browse Episodes

 listener comments?
 Feedback?
 Shoot us a text!

-Your Hosts:
+Your hosts:

 Kurly Tlapoyawa is an archaeologist, ethnohistorian, and filmmaker.
 His research covers Mesoamerica, the American Southwest, and the historical connections between the two regions.
 He is the author of numerous books and has presented lectures at the University of New Mexico, Harvard University, Yale University, San Diego State University, and numerous others.
-He is also a cultural consultant for Nickelodeon Animation Studios.
-His recent projects include the documentary short film "Guardians of the Purple Kingdom," and "The Casagrandes Movie" on Netflix.
+He most recently released his documentary short film "Guardians of the Purple Kingdom," and is a cultural consultant for Nickelodeon Animation Studios.

 @kurlytlapoyawa

 Ruben Arellano Tlakatekatl is a scholar, activist, and professor of history.
-His research explores Chicana/Chicano indigeneity, Mexican indigenist nationalism, and Coahuiltecan identity resurgence.
+His research explores Chicana/Chicano indigeneity, indigenist nationalism, and Coahuiltecan revitalization.
 Other areas of research include Aztlan (US Southwest), Anawak (Mesoamerica), and Native North America.
-He has presented and published widely on these topics and has taught courses at various institutions.
+His work has appeared in the Washington Post, Mexicolore, and several academic journals.
+He frequently presents at historical conferences and has taught courses at numerous colleges & universities.
 He currently teaches history at Dallas College – Mountain View Campus.

 Support the show